kof/node-linter/readme.md

-## Codenazi - code quality tool for javascript.
+## Linter - code quality tool for javascript.

-Codenazi doesn't implement validators - it utilizes free available quality tools.
+Linter doesn't implement validators - it utilizes free available quality tools.
 Javascript lang is too flexible and it becomes very hard to work in larger teams, especially if some of members are newbie on javascript.
-Codenazi is highly configurable, so if you don't want to use some rules, you can create your own conf file.
+Linter is highly configurable, so if you don't want to use some rules, you can create your own conf file.
 You can easily add more quality tools.

 ## Features